-This project involves reviewing and revising upgrading the requirements in the four referenced standards including.:
+This project involves reviewing and revising the four referenced standards including:

-- Resolving the issue of associating compliance measures with Attachment 1-EOP-005 elements, Industry debate is needed over the contents of Attachment 1 in EOP-005.
-The attachment includes a list of elements that must be contained in a system restoration plan, 'if applicable'.
-The elements in the attachment need to be reviewed and the conditions under which an entity is exempt from including an element in its system restoration plan need to be specified.
-If possible, the required elements should be removed from the attachment and included in the body of the requirements. - EOP-005 only requires the Transmission Operator TOP and the Balancing Authority BA to have a system restoration plan.
-The role of these and other entities, especially the Reliability Coordinator, needs to be defined. the Reliability Coordinator does not have any requirement to have a system restoration plan. - Both EOP-005 and EOP-006 contain a mix of requirements that address advance planning and real-time operations.
-The Standards Drafting Team (SDT) should consider the need to clearly delineate the two processes within the standards requirements. - These need to be carefully reviewed to ensure that the lines of authority clarified under the Reliability Coordination (Project 2006-03) and Real Time Transmission Operations and Balancing of Load and Generation (Project 2007-03) are fully supported in the refinement of this set of standards. - The elimination of EOP-007 and EOP-009 have some 'fill-in-the-blank' components to eliminate in EOP-007-0 and EOP-009. - The development may include oon the improvements to the standards deemed appropriate by the drafting team, with the consensus of stakeholders, consistent with establishing high quality, enforceable standards, and consistent with establishing technically sufficient bulk power system blackstart and reliability srestoration standards.
+- Resolving the issue of associating compliance measures with Attachment 1-EOP-005 elements, - EOP-005 only requires the Transmission Operator and the Balancing Authority to have a system restoration plan.
+The role of these and other entities, especially the Reliability Coordinator, needs to be defined. - Both EOP-005 and EOP-006 contain a mix of requirements that address advance planning and real-time operations.
+The Standards Drafting Team (SDT) should consider the need to clearly delineate the two processes within the standards requirements. - The elimination of 'fill-in-the-blank' components in EOP-007-0 and EOP-009. - Other improvements to the standards deemed appropriate by the drafting team, with the consensus of stakeholders, consistent with establishing high quality, enforceable standards and consistent with establishing technically sufficient bulk power system blackstart and restoration standards.

-Work is not to be limited to the 'To Do Lists'Issues to Address'.
+Work is not to be limited to the 'Issues to Address'.
 Those items shall be considered but are not mandatory revisions.

-Throughout the process, the SDT should identify any conflicts that are found with other existing standards and bring them to the attention of the Standards Committee Director of Standards and Standards Committee for resolution.
+Throughout the process, the SDT should identify any conflicts that are found with other existing standards and bring them to the attention of the Director of Standards and Standards Committee for resolution.